 Microsoft Active Directory has been the gold standard for on-premises identity and account management.
 A vast majority of organizations have been using Active Directory in order to solve authentication issues; in other words, making sure that company data and applications are protected from anyone outside of the directory that is not an employee.

 How can organizations overcome Active Directory challenges?

-Can I use Azure with my Apple devices?
+Can I use Microsoft Entra ID with my Apple devices?

 Yes!
 With the acquisition of NoMAD, now Jamf Connect, organizations have the ability to provide a simple, unified authentication and account synchronization process while ensuring end users have the best possible Apple experience.
 Simply put, IT admins gain peace of mind knowing they can manage accounts and secure each device all while their employees are unboxing their Macs, powering them on, and accessing all of their company applications with one username and password — without being connected to a corporate network, such as VPN.